ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 Note: it doesn't matter which pair partner creates the repo&mdash;it can be the one listed first, or the one listed second in the pair name.
 For example, if the pair is listed as Alex_Chris in the <b>Pair Name</b> column on the [SPIS 2017 list of pairs](/info/pairs/), it doesn't matter whether Chris creates and then invites Alex, or Alex creates and then invites Chris.

-For purposes of the rest of these insructions, though, I'll refer to "first" as the partner under whose github account the repo is initially created, and "second" as the partner that gets invited to collaborate.
+For purposes of the rest of these instructions, though, we'll refer to "first" as the partner under whose github account the repo is initially created, and "second" as the partner that gets invited to collaborate.

 And regardless of who creates and who invites, *please* name the repo according to the pair order that is listed in the <b>Pair Name</b> column on the [SPIS 2017 list of pairs](/info/pairs/).
 That makes it MUCH easier for us to find your work!